yudhisteer/Cleaning-Tables-with-Logistic-Regression/README.md

   <img src= "https://user-images.githubusercontent.com/59663734/197396985-aed8b250-fd43-4992-ab08-35a405e1ffbe.png" width="600" height="360"/>
 </p>

-**Conclusion**: We applied the Bayes' solution on datapoints which is **NOT** Gaussian distributed with equal covariance.
+**Conclusion**: We applied the Bayes' solution on datapoints which are **NOT** Gaussian distributed with equal covariance.
 Hence, it did not give us the best solution.
-While the gradient descent which does not depend on such assumptions gave us the most optimal weights with the least Cross-Entropy error.
+While the gradient descent, which does not depend on such assumptions, gave us the most optimal weights with the least Cross-Entropy error.

 In summary: